nod-ai/serve/docs/hardware_support/amd_support.md

 ## Supported Versions of ROCm

-The current stable `major.patch` version of ROCm and the previous path version will be supported.
+The current stable `major.patch` version of ROCm and the previous patch version will be supported.
 For example version `N.2` and `N.1` where `N` is the current major version.

 ## Installation